greybax/greybax.github.io/source/posts/2023-10-07-how-to-handle-different-versions-of-core-data-models.md

 ## Intro

 As i mentioned earlier [I've started my own business](/posts/how-to-start-business-in-washington-state/).
-For now I'm working on different apps for AppStore (iOS/MacOS).
 I've encountered issues when migrating my data models between different versions, as I work on various apps for the AppStore (iOS/MacOS).
 In this post, I want to clarify the process for myself and hopefully help someone else who may find it useful.

 ## Data Migration